MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

         await sleep(500);
     }
     console.log("2 - Pose obtained, starting mapping");
-    // Use an alert to pause execution of the program and give Misty time to drive around collecting data.
-Execution of the program only continues once the user clicks OK. alert("Head over to the API explorer and drive Misty around the room to gather map data.
+    // Use an alert to pause execution of the program.
+    // This gives you time to drive Misty around and
+    // gather map data.
+Execution of the program
+    // continues when you click OK.
+    alert("Head over to the API explorer and drive Misty around the room to gather map data.
 Once finished, hit ok to proceed.");
 }
 ```